-The Basic Skills Certificate- A (BSCA) Program supports students in an individualized course of study to achieve their educational and personal development goals.
+The Basic Skills Certificate - A (BSCA) Program supports Level One students in an individualized course of study to achieve their educational and personal development goals.
 This program is for students who wish to develop academic and independent living skills.
-Program content includes courses which focus on basic literacy and math skills, interpersonal and self management skills, creativity and self-expression, workplace awareness, and skills for increasing independence.
-Students will have a maximum of four years to complete the program (under special circumstances and with permission of the Dean this maximum may be increased).
+Program content includes courses which focus on basic literacy and math skills, interpersonal and self-management skills, creativity and self-expression, workplace awareness, and skills for increasing independence.
+Students will have a maximum of four years to complete the program (under special circumstances the department will give permission for this maximum to increase).

 Age Requirement: Applicants must be at least 19 years of age, or be at least 18 years of age and have been out of the public school system for at least 12 months, or have a school-leaving certificate.
 Any applicant not meeting the age requirements must be recommended for admission by a secondary school principal or counselor and be interviewed by the ASE Admissions Committee.
 The recommendation and interview information of the underage applicant will be referred to the Dean.
 The applicant will be admitted only if approved by the Dean and space is available.
 In cases of underage admission, continued registration and attendance is dependent on the achievement of specific educational and behavioural standards outlined in an individual performance contract.

-General Requirements: All students must participate in an intake interview with the ASE Admissions Committee.
+All students must participate in an intake interview with the ASE Admissions Committee.
+They must:

 - Demonstrate the ability to learn and participate in a group setting